 When a user types a query into a search engine, they are not interested in scrolling through dozens of SERPs, or search engine result pages, to find the answer to their question.
 They expect the algorithms within the search engine to properly sort through the available relevant web pages and return the results on the SERP that will best answer the question.
 As search engines and online marketing have matured, the algorithms have gotten considerably better at performing this task.

 Given the expectations of users that the highest-ranking sites are the SERPs that will be the most relevant to a particular query, it is no wonder that the majority of clicks will go to the top-ranking websites.
-According to a recent study, an estimated 71% of clicks go to page one of the Google SERPs results and the first 5 results accumulate 68% of clicks alone.
+According to BrightEdge Research, an estimated 76% of clicks go to page one of the Google SERPs results and the first 5 organic results accumulate 53% of clicks.

 What is a SERP?

 SERP stands for Search Engine Results Page and it refers to the results that show up on your screen after you type in a query to Google or another search engine.
 SERPs often combine a few different types of content, such as paid advertisements, organic text, images, videos, or rich answers–such as Quick Answers.
 The types of content that show up in the results pages depend upon the type of query the user made and how Google believes it will be best answered.

 The SERP is your SEO opportunity to show the user that your site has value to offer them through an engaging title and inviting page description.